About

 Her first book, The Verging Cities, won the PEN/America Joyce Osterweil Award (2016), the GLCA New Writer's Award (2016), and the Utah Book Award (2016).
 Her second book, Lima :: Limón, was a finalist for the Kingsley Tufts Poetry Prize (2020) and shortlisted for the Griffin International Poetry Prize (2020).
 Her books have been reviewed widely in publications like The New Yorker, NPR, The Washington Post, and Publisher's Weekly.

-Natalie’s latest poems from her forthcoming third book have been published or are forthcoming in The Paris Review, Kenyon Review, Colorado Review, New England Review, Georgia Review, Narrative, and more.
+Natalie’s latest poems have been published or are forthcoming in publications like The Paris Review, The New Republic, Yale Review, Kenyon Review, Colorado Review, New England Review, Best American Poetry 2024 and more.

 Natalie currently lives in Tampa with her husband, young son, suegros, and little dog.